vakoBeridze/auth-demo/README.md

 2. Start the `bootcamp-service` and `library-service` applications by running `mvn spring-boot:run` in their respective directories.
 3. Access the applications:
     - Open the `bootcamp-service` application in your browser at http://localhost:8080
     - Open the `library-service` application in your browser at http://localhost:8081

 ## Technical Description

 Spring Security uses a security filter chain to authenticate and authorize users.
-The filter chain is configured in the `SecurityConfig.java` class.

 ![securityfilterchain.png](api-docs%2Fdiagrams%2Fsecurityfilterchain.png)